 Please note that, at least three letters are required for page search.

-Define an External Service by entering (and saving) Service Name, Service Description, and visibility (private to the Team or visible to the organization).
+Define an External Service by entering (and saving) Service Name, and Service Description.

-After you have added a Service to a Team, you should update the Service to add Incident Rules and Templates for Incidents and for communications with Responders and Stakeholders.
+After you have added a Service to a Team, you should update the Service to add Incident Rules for Incidents and for communications with Responders and Stakeholders.